fluxcd/flux/docs/references/fluxyaml-config-files.md

  - if no `.flux.yaml` file is found, the usual behaviour of looking for YAML files is adopted for that target path.

- - a `.flux.yaml` file containing the `files` directive resets the behaviour to looking for YAML files.
-This is explained further, below.
+ - a `.flux.yaml` file containing the `scanForFiles` directive resets the behaviour to looking for YAML files.
+This is explained below.

 The manifests from all the target paths -- read from YAML files or generated -- are combined before applying to the cluster.
 If